 - Medical error is "an act of omission or commission in planning or execution that contributes or could contribute to an unintended result" (Grober, Ethan D., and Bohnen, John M.A, "Defining Medical Error", Canadian Journal of Surgery).

-Pneumothorax and Medical Errors in Miami
+Pneumothorax and Medical Errors

 Pneumothorax is a condition that:

 - Occurs when air escapes from the lungs and gets trapped in the pleural cavity.

 - More often than not, it will happen when on the surface of the lung bursts a small bleb or bulla like a blister.